Skip to content

 B --> G[GitHub Copilot]

 Each emitted output is a native config or scaffold for the target runtime.
-Translation is lossy — not every platform exposes all five primitives, so the declarative file represents the intended topology and the compiler approximates it per target.
+Translation is lossy.
+Not every platform exposes all five primitives, so the declarative file holds the intended topology and the compiler approximates it for each target.

 AgenTopology (Apache 2.0) implements this pattern with: